Our People

 Graduate Student

-Han is a rotation student in the Pelka lab.
+Han is a graduate student in the Pelka lab.
 She previously graduated from UCLA with a B.S. in Bioengineering and spent time in Garry Nolan's lab at Stanford University before starting in the BMI program at UCSF.
 Outside of the lab, you'll almost always find her outside playing tennis or ultimate frisbee, climbing, or backpacking.
 Other hobbies include collecting the softest hoodies possible, pet-sitting my friends' dogs, or following the Golden State Warriors and Liverpool FC.

 Alumni